MENU

 About the Authors

-Arnold W. Schumann, professor, Department of Soil, Water, and Ecosystem Sciences; Ariel Singerman, associate professor, Food and Resource Economics Department, UF/IFAS Citrus REC; Mark A. Ritenour, professor, Horticultural Sciences Department, UF/IFAS Indian River REC; Jawwad Qureshi, associate professor, Entomology and Nematology Department; and Fernando Alferez, assistant professor, Horticultural Sciences Department, UF/IFAS Southwest Florida REC; UF/IFAS Extension, Gainesville, FL 32611.
+Arnold W. Schumann, professor, Department of Soil, Water, and Ecosystem Sciences; Ariel Singerman, associate professor, Food and Resource Economics Department, UF/IFAS Citrus REC; Mark A. Ritenour, professor, Horticultural Sciences Department, UF/IFAS Indian River REC; Jawwad Qureshi, associate professor, Entomology and Nematology Department; and Fernando Alferez, associate professor, Horticultural Sciences Department, UF/IFAS Southwest Florida REC; UF/IFAS Extension, Gainesville, FL 32611.

 Contacts